o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/_index.md

 ## Making connections

-Connections can be made only between pins of the same type.
-For example, logic connections can be made only between logic pins, and data connections can be made only between data pins of the same type.
+You can make connections only between pins of the same type.
+For example, you make logic connections only between logic pins, and data connections only between data pins of the same type.
 You can't create connections between incompatible pins, such as logic and data.

 **To make a connection**